ii) Derrida's Non-Conceptual Concepts

 For a start, one must already have concepts to reject the concept CONCEPT.
 However, Derrida might have replied that he did indeed have the concept CONCEPT; though it was his job to reject or deconstruct it.
 Thus perhaps what he wrote was so far removed from traditional philosophy (of whichever kind) that he didn't even need the concept CONCEPT (or any other concept for that matter).

-Writing itself (as seen conceptually in Derrida) needs to be overcome, rejected or deconstructed.
-The very thing that is WRITING is highly suspect and related to (amongst other things) ‘violence’.
-That's if we can call violence 'violence', it 'it', if...
+“Writing” (a term Derrida often used) itself needs to be overcome, rejected or deconstructed.
+The very thing that is WRITING is highly suspect and related to (amongst other things) “violence”.
+That's if we can call violence violence, it it, if...